Counterfactual Simulation Training for Chain-of-Thought Faithfulness: Experiment Setup

 \looseness=-1 We therefore use \textbf{G-mean for measuring monitorability (cue-based counterfactuals) and accuracy for generic counterfactual simulation (model-based counterfactuals)}.
 G-mean is the geometric mean of recall (TPR) and specificity (TNR) \citep{kubat1997learning}.
-To provide intuition for this metric, consider that the simulatability for cue-based counterfactuals requires: (1) verbalizing cue influence when the model is influenced (improving monitor recall), and (2) avoiding claiming cue influence when the model is not influenced (reducing monitor FPR).
-G-mean balances these two metrics: It is helpful to balance these quantities on unbalanced classification problems, such as our cue influence monitoring setting.
-We report Recall and FPR alongside G-mean for several experiments, such as our model scaling analysis (Sec.\ \ref{sec:model_scaling}).
+To provide intuition for this metric, consider that simulation for cue-based counterfactuals requires: (1) verbalizing cue influence when the model is influenced (improving monitor recall), and (2) avoiding claiming cue influence when the model is not influenced (reducing monitor FPR).
+G-mean balances these two metrics: $\textrm{G-mean} = \sqrt{\textrm{Recall} \cdot \textrm{Specificity}} = \sqrt{\textrm{TPR} \cdot (1 - \textrm{FPR})}$.

 \textbf{Hypothesis Testing}.
 We run each experiment for 5 seeds.
 To test for improvements in simulatability or monitoring metrics, we run a block bootstrap where we resample across test datapoints and seeds \citep{efron1994introduction} and report two-sided $p$-values.